Boarding students and Boarding fee concessions

 Concessions for other reasons must not be included.
 For example, schools may give concessions for church membership, for students who are children of staff members, or as sporting or academic scholarships.
 These should not be included unless there is also economic hardship.

-2017 Average Boarding Enrolment: Schools should use the data on boarding enrolments provided in the 2017 Census for the Australian Government Department of Education and Training (DoET).
-Where the boarding enrolment in the DoET census varies by 10 per cent or more from the boarding enrolment at the beginning of Semester 1 2017, schools should calculate an average of these two figures.
+2019 Average Boarding Enrolment: Schools should use the data on boarding enrolments provided in the 2019 Census for the Australian Government Department of Education (DE).
+Where the boarding enrolment in the DE census varies by 10 per cent or more from the boarding enrolment at the beginning of Semester 1 2019, schools should calculate an average of these two figures.
 Insert these data opposite the appropriate year levels.
 Enter a zero if there is no enrolment at particular year levels.

 Accrual accounting only: